sardach/ywycms/README.md

 Enter to your control panel and do your things, login data is in a file.

 ### Programming philosophy of this project:
 The goal of this script is to be very simple and fast programmed (not much code).
-Less is more, hard code is ok, only do the things work NAO.
+Less is more, hard code is ok, only get the things work NAO.